 Decision making is kept at the local level so customers can get answers from someone in their community, not a faceless number cruncher from the corporate office.
 And, you won’t encounter just another hourly worker when you walk through our doors.
 Through our 401(k) ESOP plan, the second-largest shareholder of the Bank is our employees at 18%.

 Groundbreaking on new location in Louisville

 Since our early days, we have connected with the community by volunteering our most valuable assets: our people and our time.
 Today, we also give back financially – and in a big way.
-In the last year, over $1.2 million was reinvested through scholarships, school sponsorships, Habitat for Humanity homes, build-a-bed projects, park restoration and customer events and by feeding and meeting the basic needs of those less fortunate.
+Each year we invest over $1 million into our communities through scholarships, school sponsorships, Habitat for Humanity homes, build-a-bed projects, park restoration and customer events and by feeding and meeting the basic needs of those less fortunate.